psyanite/crust/README.md

 ## Backlog
+* Commenting on a post in iOS gives a weird popping animation

 * Show private posts, and all posts on the homepage post list on the Admin app
 * Generate iOS and Android icons (icon.png)
 * When updating profile, disable button onClick